Why is My Parsley Plant Turning Yellow? How to Fix It

 Wash your pot with a 2:1 water and bleach solution and dispose of any remaining soil.
 Dip the roots of your plant into the fungicide and replant it in your clean pot, preferably with compost or fertilizer.
 The last common causes of a yellowing parsley plant are bugs.

-Why are my plants turning yellow?
+Why are my parsley leaves turning purple?

 Why is my parsley shedding leaves?